XiaokangLiuCUG/DeepMorph/README.md

 # DeepMorph
-Morphological analysis of latest Permian to earliest Triassic marine fossil
+Morphological analysis of the latest Permian to earliest Triassic marine fossils